go-redis-model/grm/README.md

 | MessagePack| `grm.MessagePackSerializer` | High-performance binary format    |
 | Protobuf   | `grm.ProtobufSerializer` | Please generate the model code in advance.            |

+Switching to Protobuf requires generating model code in advance.
+Please refer to the example in `examples/protobuf` for details.

 ### Example: Switch to MessagePack
 ```go
 db, _ := grm.Open(